levuvietphong/pyTCR/joss/paper.md

 where $c_p$ is the heat capacity of dry air, $g$ is the acceleration of gravity, $N$ is the buoyancy frequency for dry air, $T_s$ is the surface temperature, $T_t$ is the tropopause temperature, $\mathbf{j}$ is the unit vector pointing radially outward from the storm center, and $\mathbf{V}_e$ is the vector wind shear across the troposphere.
 Finally, $w_r$ represents wind velocity related to radiative cooling, a process in which heat is lost from the storm system due to infrared radiation emitted by clouds, the storm core, and surrounding environment.
 For the sake of simplicity, it is set as a constant parameter (-0.005 $m/s$) in `pyTCR` .

-The inputs to `pyTCR` are the gradient and total wind, wind shear, topography, and saturation specific humidity along the storm track.
+The inputs to `pyTCR` then are the gradient and total wind **add notation**, wind shear $\mathbf{V}_e$, topographic height $h$, and saturation specific humidity $q_s$ along the storm track.
 The TC downscaling model [@Lin:2023] provides `pyTCR` with 3-hourly information on TCs such as track, intensity, and size to calculate these inputs.
-The gradient wind is estimated from analytical wind profile models [@Chavas:2015] based on TC intensity and size.
+The gradient wind is estimated from analytical wind profile models [@Chavas:2015] based on TC intensity and size. **Is this up to the user?
+Or does the user provide TC intensity and size, and pyTCR computes gradient wind for you?**
-The total wind is approximated as the sum of the gradient wind and storm translation.
+The total wind is approximated as the sum of the gradient wind and storm translation. **You're a little bit inconcistent in naming these quantities -- "storm gradient wind" vs "gradient wind", "environmental background wind" vs "storm translation" (are these the same?), "total wind" vs "total horizontal wind velocity."
+It would help to be precise and always use the exact same names for the same things.
+E.g. always use wind velocity if it is a velocity vector.**
-The storm-centered specific humidity $q_s$ is calculated from the 600 hPa atmospheric temperature and TC intensity at each time step following @Emanuel:2017.
+The storm-centered specific humidity $q_s$ is calculated from the 600 hPa atmospheric temperature and TC intensity at each time step following @Emanuel:2017. **How much space would it take to include these equations, and would doing so make the paper self-contained?
+It would be nice if the entirety of the equations implemented were included here, but I understand if that's not possible.**

 # Examples